-40. The reinsurance agreement appears to provide coverage up to a limit of

-\$45 million for certain of RenRe's losses if two requirements - or triggers - were met.
+40. The reinsurance agreement appears to provide coverage up to a limit of \$45 million for certain of RenRe's losses if two requirements - or triggers - were met.
 First, the reinsurance agreement specified certain retention limits.
-RenRe could make a claim under the reinsurance agreement if it suffered losses - sums paid by RenRe or reserved by RenRe to be paid to companies it reinsured, among other things - greater than \$250 million during the three-year term of the agreement or \$60 million in any quarter during the term of the agreement.
+RenRe could make a claim under the reinsurance agreement if it suffered losses - sums paid by RenRe or reserved by RenRe to be paid to companies it reinsured, among other things - greater than \$250 million during the threeyear term of the agreement or \$60 million in any quarter during the term of the agreement.
 Second, the reinsurance agreement required the occurrence of an industry-wide "1 in 10 loss event," as defined solely by RenRe based on a proprietary risk modeling system, during the term of the agreement.

-41. In reality, Cash designed both of these triggers to make the agreement look like standard risk-transferring reinsurance even though Cash, Stanard, and Merritt all knew that RenRe would meet these requirements and receive a full recovery under the contract.
+41. In reality, RenRe designed both of these triggers to make the agreement look like standard risk-transferring reinsurance even though RenRe's highest officials knew that RenRe would meet these requirements and receive a full recovery under the contract.

 42. First, RenRe controlled its own ability to meet the retention limits.
-Cash set the limits based on information Merritt and others provided about the Company's past losses and premiums so that they would be met but would still appear large to the Company's auditors.
-To assure that the Company would hit the triggers, RenRe defined covered "losses" very broadly and did not restrict the definition to losses actually paid by RenRe.
+The limits were set based on the Company's past losses and premiums so that the limits would be met but would appear large to the Company's auditors.
+To assure that the Company would hit the trigger, RenRe defined covered "losses" very broadly and did not restrict the definition to losses actually paid by RenRe.
 Thus, the retention limits were completely within RenRe's control.

 43. Second, RenRe controlled whether the "1 in 10 loss event" trigger was met because, according to the agreement's express terms, the "1 in 10 loss event" was to be "defined solely" by RenRe.
 A "1 in 10 loss event" was simply any loss whose likelihood of occurrence RenRe determined was once every ten years.
-By manipulating geographic parameters, RenRe could construe virtually any major loss event during the agreement's term as a "1 in 10 loss event."
+By manipulating geographic parameters, RenRe could construe virtually any loss event during the agreement's term as a "1 in 10 loss event."
 For example, a hurricane in the United States resulting in a large insurance loss might have an occurrence likelihood of one in five years, but if RenRe simply reduced the geographic area to the southeastern United States, the occurrence likelihood of the same hurricane could be one chance in ten years.